dayZgarden/dayZgarden/README.md

 <hr/>
 <div align="left">
 I'm Z and most of my experience is with web development.
 I'm going to start building projects in other areas of software development to broaden my breadth of knowledge.
-I like to learn new things.
+I like to learn new things and apply them.
 </div>

 <hr/>